helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

   FAIL!!
 5 has type `Int` but (λb:String.b) requires 5 to be `String`
 ```

-You now why it fails?
-Yeah, going from line 3 to 4 the type of g gets converted from what
+Now you know why it fails?
+Yeah, going from line 3 to 4 the type of `g` gets converted from what
-we expected to be polymorphic to `String->String`.
+we expected to be polymorphic `∀X.X->X` to `String->String`.
 What does this mean, is that we're
-forcing to pick the type of `X->X` when we give the type of the first element `a`, in the
+forcing to pick the type of `X->X` when we give the type of the first element `a`.
+At the
-end the real type of the whole lambda expression would be:
+end, the real type of the whole lambda expression is:

 ```
 ∀Y.∀X.(String->String)->String->String->(String, String)